 Remember the days when the guys who ran your business were “the directors”?
-That later changed to “the executive”.
+That later changed to “the executives”.

 More recently it is the collection of chiefs.
 The chief executive officer, the chief financial officer, the chief operations officer.
 Then we all got to grips with the acronyms associated with them: CEO, CFO, COO, and CTO.